-Now that you have successfully officiated a wedding in Iowa and returned the completed marriage license to the County Clerk
+Now that you have successfully officiated a wedding in Iowa and returned the completed marriage license to the County Recorder

 that issued it, you are a seasoned wedding officiant.
 Take a few minutes to ensure that this momentous occasion is properly recorded, and shared with the couple and other wedding officiants if you want.

 Keep a Record of All Weddings You Officiate in Iowa

 There are plenty of reasons to keep a record of weddings that you have officiated.
 Wedding ceremonies are binding legal contracts, and you want an accurate record of your involvement.
 We've provided a number of ways that you can do this here on the website.
 You should feel free to take advantage of as many of these options as you want.

 STEP 1RECORD YOUR WEDDING USING THE AMM WEDDING HELPER